reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 When we call `createApi`, there are two fields that are required:

 - `baseQuery`: a function that knows how to fetch data from the server.
-RTK Query includes `fetchBaseQuery`, a small wrapper around the standard `fetch()` function that handles typical processing of requests and responses.
+RTK Query includes `fetchBaseQuery`, a small wrapper around the standard `fetch()` function that handles typical processing of HTTP requests and responses.
 When we create a `fetchBaseQuery` instance, we can pass in the base URL of all future requests, as well as override behavior such as modifying request headers.
+You can [create custom base queries](https://redux-toolkit.js.org/rtk-query/usage/customizing-queries#customizing-queries-with-basequery) to customize behavior like error handling and auth.
 - `endpoints`: a set of operations that we've defined for interacting with this server.
 Endpoints can be **_queries_**, which return data for caching, or **_mutations_**, which send an update to the server.
 The endpoints are defined using a callback function that accepts a `builder` parameter and returns an object containing endpoint definitions created with `builder.query()` and `builder.mutation()`.

 `createApi` also accepts a `reducerPath` field, which defines the expected top-level state slice field for the generated reducer.
 For our other slices like `postsSlice`, there's no guarantee that it will be used to update `state.posts` - we _could_ have attached the reducer anywhere in the root state, like `someOtherField: postsReducer`.
 Here, `createApi` expects us to tell it where the cache state will exist when we add the cache reducer to the store.
 If you don't provide a `reducerPath` option, it defaults to `'api'`, so all your RTKQ cache data will be stored under `state.api`.